UConvertX

 Watts to kW Conversion Formula

 The relationship between watts and kilowatts follows the standard metric prefix system.
-The prefix kilo means one thousand, so one kilowatt equals exactly one thousand watts.
-This makes the conversion straightforward and perfectly exact with no rounding involved.
+The prefix kilo means one thousand, so one kilowatt equals one thousand watts.
+This makes the conversion straightforward.

 The Core Formula